Dai Ichi Arts | Modern & contemporary Japanese ceramics

 • (View a larger image of thumbnail 16 ) Thumbnail of additional image

-Born in 1958, Shigematsu Ayumi is an internationally celebrated ceramic artist who is part of a pioneering generation of post-war Japanese women artists.
-After studying at Kyoto University of Arts...
+Born in 1958, Shigematsu Ayumi is an internationally acclaimed ceramic artist and a leading figure among post-war Japanese women artists.
+After studying under Sodeisha pioneer Suzuki Osamu (1926–2001) at Kyoto...

 Read more